 Greenville is a somewhat small city located in the state of Alabama.
 With a population of 7,845 people and six constituent neighborhoods, Greenville is the 80th largest community in Alabama.

-Unlike some cities, Greenville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greenville is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Greenville who work in sales jobs (12.40%), office and administrative support (8.42%), and teaching (7.48%).

 In terms of college education, Greenville is nearly on par with the US average for all cities of 21.84%: 19.17% of adults 25 and older in Greenville have a bachelor's degree or advanced degree.